FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/01-introducing-node.md

 Explanation:

-We don't want to have to manually specify specific variables for each environment, in our application code.
+We don't want to have to manually specify specific variables for each environment, in out application code.

 ---